KatherineMichel/digital-commonplace/README.md

 ## Technical Writing Tools

 <!--
-Docusaurus
-https://twitter.com/wongmjane/status/1287894433334095873 | Jane Manchun Wong on Twitter: "Came across a write-up about Relay’s Data-Driven Dependencies It looks like an official doc but it’s actually someone’s personal docs site.
-Such a creative use of @docusaurus 🤯 https://t.co/dCBYxbfAxO https://t.co/LDUeSXgQ8c" / Twitter https://twitter.com/sebastienlorber/status/1321784071815680000 | Sebastien Lorber on Twitter: "🥳🎊🥳🎊🥳🎊🥳🎊 The @reactnative website just migrated to @docusaurus v2 Some obvious changes: 🌔 Dark mode ⚡️ SPA navigation / prefetching 🧐 @algolia DocSearch v3 💥 @mdx_js enable many new possibilities Check it out: https://t.co/gpN1woGirQ https://t.co/O7cIlzWSLl" / Twitter

-Markdown
-https://twitter.com/rocksetta/status/1305266931578986497 | Rocksetta Jeremy Ellis on Twitter: "Just found this out.
-Instead of using lists in @github https://t.co/3hDLZ4vrDx #markdown files, use #### 1 with different numbers, then you can directly link to that part of the list with the Github #URL and a #1 https://t.co/tGUZILDSgb #PortentaH7 @arduino" / Twitter

-https://github.com/swagger-api/swagger-codegen | swagger-api/swagger-codegen: swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.

 https://github.com/jenniferlynparsons/awesome-writing | jenniferlynparsons/awesome-writing: An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials https://github.com/sixhobbits/technical-writing | sixhobbits/technical-writing: A collection of materials relating to technical writing